Better-Planet-Laboratory/climatejusticelabels/README.md

 The dependencies for this analysis include three libraries which can be downloaded from the Comprehensive R Archive Network (CRAN), which include “tidyverse”, “readxl”, and “zoo”.

+## Running the analysis

+Download the repo,  and run the following `mortalitycostofcarboncalculations.R`

 ## Input Data
 For data on population up to 2100, we used the [UNDP predictions](https://population.un.org/wpp/) of population, life expectancy at birth and median age globally and by country/region.